 The instructor does not expect you to develop a term-paper topic on your own; he invites you to consult with him at your earliest possible convenience.
 Prudent students will note that the assigned reading, when combined with the additional reading for the research paper, demands disciplined, constant attention.
 It will be apparent that students who do not have a research topic worked out with the instructor by week V risk a crisis in meeting their responsibilities.
-Since very few students are familiar with Brazilian history, few come up with a topic quickly on their own.
-Moreover, given the online nature of the course this semester, as well as the unforeseen issues likely in an era of pandemic, the need seminar include the Hispanic American Historical Review, the Latin American Research Review, the Journal of Latin American Studies, the Luso-Brazilian Review, and The Americas.
+Since very few students are familiar with Brazilian history, few come up with a topic quickly on their own, thus, the need for consultation as early as possible is quite clear.